lucas-zimerman/examples/dotnet/AspNetCoreDatabaseIntegration/README.md

 * Windows 10 Build 19042 with LocalDB
 * MacOS Big Sur with SQL Server.

-We recommend testing it with the Docker version of SQL Server for in case the default setup doesn't work.
+We recommend testing it with the Docker version of SQL Server in case the default setup doesn't work.

 ## Docker SETUP